WorldvsPlastic/learn/docs/plastic_solution/wvp-community-components.md

 	* Address to local recycling plant  (Phase 1)
   * Coordinate pick up from volunteer transporters.
 (Phase 2)
 5. Pick up litter, report, and get points.
-    * Pick up trash you find on your daiy commute, pick it up, and report it with a click for points.
+    * Pick up trash you find around you and on your daiy commute, pick it up, and report it with a click for points.
+    * Share on social networks
+    * Lead by example and influence your network to stand for the environment.

 ---